All Episodes

 It's just not going to work.

-They did win five years ago and this is what they are and this is what we're gonna get and too many Republicans seem at least at the on on the onset to just simply caved to this to have decided there's no point and nothing to be gained in opposing any of it.
+And too many Republicans seem, at least on the onside, just simply caved to this, to have decided there's no point and nothing to be gained in opposing any of it.

-And I I just can't understand it.
+And I just can't understand it.

-I share your concerns you know when I hear leaders of the Republican Party saying we need to move to the left we need to moderate um you know that is a recipe for disaster.
+You know, when I hear leaders of the Republican Party saying we need to move to the left, we need to moderate, you know, that is a recipe for disaster.

-What we need are people who can stand up and explain why we believe what we believe, why we believe in a limited government and low taxes and a strong national defense and why you know we believe in the free enterprise system because it's raised more people out of poverty than any system that's ever existed.
+What we need are people who can stand up and explain why we believe what we believe, why we believe in a limited government and low taxes and a strong national defense, and why, you know, we believe in the free enterprise system because it's raised more people out of poverty than any system that's ever existed.

 It's the only system that's going to create opportunity for all.